 - 1. Provide for firefighter and public safety. - 2.
 Manage the fire with as little environmental damage as possible. - 3.
 Key cultural features requiring priority protection are: - 4.
 Key resources considerations are: - 5.
 Restrictions for suppression actions include: - 6.
 Minimum tools for use are: - 7.
 My agency Resource Advisor will be: - 8.
-The fire borders are:

-- 9. Manage the fire cost-effectively for the values at risk. - 10.
+The fire borders are: - 9.
+Manage the fire cost-effectively for the values at risk. - 10.
 Provide training opportunities for the resources area personnel to strengthen our organizational capabilities. - 11.
 Minimum disruption of residential access to private property, and visitor use consistent with public safety. - 12.
 Efforts should be made to minimize some impacts to communities and ensure that communication is maintained with the state Air Quality Bureau.

-(Signature and Title of Agency Administrator) (Date) Amendment to Delegation of Authority The Delegation of Authority dated May 20, 2005, is Commander Bill Jones for the management of the CE353, is hereby amended as follows.
-This will be exactly 2005. rystal River Fire, number 13.
+(Signature and Title of Agency Administrator) (Date) Amendment to Delegation of Authority The Delegation of Authority dated May 20, 2005, issue Commander Bill Jones for the management of the Cry E353, is hereby amended as follows.
+This will be effect 2005. stal River Fire, number 13.
 Key cultural features requiring priority protection14.
-Use of tracked vehicles authorized to protect Estate (Signature and Title of Agency Administrator) (Date)
+Use of tracked vehicles authorized to protect Esca (Signature and Title of Agency Administrator) (Date) Release Date: January 2014 Appendix G-